celery/celery/docs/userguide/extending.rst

 The list of default preload options can be found in the API reference:
 :mod:`celery.bin.base`.

-You can add new preload options too, e.g. to specify a configuration template:
+You can add new preload options too, for example to specify a configuration
+template:

 .. code-block:: python